Have you ever seen a blog or an online store without any uploaded Images on it? I am sure your answer will be ‘No’. Right?

 Submit Image Sitemap To Webmaster Account

-Like normal sitemap, the image sitemap will tell the search engine about images available on your website for crawling.
+Like a normal sitemap, the image sitemap will tell the search engine about images available on your website for crawling.
 It will share the metadata of your images to search engines.

 In the above snapshot, you can clearly see that there is a separate option available for Images.
 In this option, you can easily find the status ( like an Error, Indexation, etc.) of the submitted images easily.